-4.3.4 Recommendations from the 2019-2020 Annual Report
+4.3.4 Recommendations from the 2022/23 Annual Report

-In the 2019-2020 Annual Report, it was recommended:
+In the 2022/23 Annual Report, it was recommended:

-1. THAT in the first instance, the triennial monitoring for the Pukengahu landfill remains unchanged in the 2020-2021 year and continues at the same level as in 2017-2018 when it was last monitored.

-2. THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, the triennial monitoring for the Pukengahu landfill remains unchanged in the 2023/24 year, continuing at the same level, with monitoring next undertaken in 2023/24. - 2.
+THAT should there be issues with environmental or administrative performance in 2023/24, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.